 2. Keep a low-cost structure.

-In my 25 years of publishing experience, one of the things that’s always amazed me was how low we could cut costs during an advertising recession and how fast the costs came back once the recession ended.
+In my 25-plus years of publishing experience, one of the things that’s always amazed me was how low we could cut costs during an advertising recession and how fast the costs came back once the recession ended.
 The trick is holding that cost structure for as long as possible while revenues return.
 Every recession teaches publishers new tricks in terms of streamlining their operation.
 Try as best as possible to make your new lean business model your permanent business model.

 3. Hunt now for new office space.